hashicorp/terraform-provider-tfe/docs/test-infrastructure.md

 In addition, we test the main branch of the provider once each night against the same image but configured to simulate Terraform Enterprise.
 Tests that use the helper `skipIfEnterprise` are skipped during this nightly job.

 In both cases, all feature flags are disabled and not evaluated.
-Features that are behind a feature flag should use the `skipUnlessBeta` flag to avoid failing.
+Features that are behind a feature flag should use the `skipUnlessBeta` flag to avoid failing, even if that feature flag is enabled for all users in production.
 See our [beta feature policy](beta.md) for more details.